MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/overview-attack-surface-reduction.md

 You can enable audit mode when testing how the features work.
 Enabling audit mode only for testing helps to prevent audit mode from affecting your line-of-business apps.
 You can also get an idea of how many suspicious file modification attempts occur over a certain period of time.

-The features won't block or prevent apps, scripts, or files from being modified.
+The features don't block or prevent apps, scripts, or files from being modified.
 However, the Windows Event Log records events as if the features were fully enabled.
 With audit mode, you can review the event log to see what effect the feature would have had if it was enabled.

 To find the audited entries, go to **Applications and Services** \> **Microsoft** \> **Windows** \> **Windows Defender** \> **Operational**.